grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "That does not seem entirely likely to be successful," said Hemi.

 "...But if it forces them to hole up for any significant length of time then we have a shot at never being found by those fucknuts again.
-The Stilt City Authority boats incapacitating the sub with the ram would surely be a blessing from hell, but just losing them will be good enough for me."
+The Stilt City Authority boats incapacitating the _Grackle_ would surely be a blessing from hell, but just losing them will be good enough for me."

 As much as Captain Percy wanted to cruise out of the area at high speed, she still did not want to risk giving away the _Prospect's_ position.
 They crawled at a painfully slow, but very discreet, three knots on the more or less random northerly course Bastian had chosen for the rest of the daylight hours.
 By dark they had left the noise of the depth charges far behind, along with any kind of contact or signal that they might still be pursued.

+[//]: # (----- invisible character break)

 Percy was feeling more confident.
-After gaining the full cover of darkness, she brought the boat to the surface, and they turned the diesels over.
+After gaining the full cover of nightime, she brought the boat to the surface, and they turned the diesels over.
 She pushed the _Prospect_ up to its full 15 knots.
-She wanted to cover as much of the distance across the continental shelf as she could under the cover of darkness.
+She wanted to cover as much of the distance across the continental shelf as she could under the cover of dark.

 Hemi took a sighting off a star with his sextant and he and Percy fixed their exact position on the chart.
-They measured the remaining distance to the edge of the continental shelf and realized they were not going to make it by sunrise, but they would be close.
+They measured the remaining distance to the edge of the continental shelf and realized they were not going to make it by sunrise.
+But they would be close.
 Percy could not let herself truly feel like they had lost their pursuers until they could get back to running in deep water during the day.

 They cruised through the dark.
-Percy had the red night lighting on in the control room and sonar compartment, and she had them keep the control room hatch closed to minimize any chance of the red light escaping from the top of the sail and giving their position away.
-She even forbade smoking on the bridge of the sail for fear of the lit coal being spotted, depriving her crew of one of the very visceral pleasures of running a vessel on the surface in a warm climate.
+Percy had the red night lighting on in the control room and sonar compartment, and she kept the control room hatch closed to minimize any chance of the red light escaping from the top of the sail and giving their position away.
+She even forbade smoking on the bridge of the sail for fear of the lit coal being spotted.
+This deprived her crew of one of the very visceral pleasures of running a vessel on the surface in a warm climate.

 A few times during the night they had to shut down the radar unit because it detected other radar scans washing over them.
 These waters were fairly heavily trafficked, and that was to be expected.
 Percy was not going to let random radar contacts worry her unless another vessel was detected moving towards their position.